-Question Answering (QA) systems has become an alternative to traditional information retrieval systems because of its capability to provide concise answers to questions stated by the user in natural language.
-This fact, along with the inclusion of QA evaluation as part of the Text Retrieval Conference $(TREC)^1$ in 1999, and recently [6] in Multilingual Question Answering as part of the Cross Language Evaluation Forum $(CLEF)^2$ , have arisen a promising and increasing research field.
+Question Answering (QA) systems has become an alternative to traditional information retrieval systems because of its capability to provide concise answers to questions asked by the user in natural language.
+This fact, along with the inclusion of QA evaluation as part of the Text Retrieval Conference (TREC)1 in 1999, and recently [7] in Multilingual Question Answering as part of the Cross Language Evaluation Forum (CLEF)2, have arisen a promising and increasing research field.

 The Multilingual Question Answering evaluation track at CLEF 2004 is similar to last year edition.
 For each subtask, participants are provided with 200 questions requiring short answers.
-Some questions may not have known answer, and systems should be able to recognize them.
+Some questions may not have any known answer, and systems should be able to recognize them.
 However there are some important differences, this year answers included fact based instances or definitions, and systems must return exactly one response per question, and up to two runs.

 Our laboratory has developed a prototype system for Spanish monolingual QA task.
-Two important things to consider about it are, a) this is our first QA prototype and has been developed from scratch, and b) this the first time that our laboratory participates in an evaluation forum.
+Two important things should be considered: a) this is our first QA prototype and has been developed from scratch, and b) this the first time that our laboratory participates in an evaluation forum.